mozilla/crlite/README.md

 ## Tools

 *`ct-fetch`*
-Downloads all CT entries' certificates to a Firestore instance and collects their metadata.
+Downloads all CT entry issuer-serial pairs, and associated metadata, to local persistent storage.

 *`aggregate-crls`*
 Obtains all CRLs defined in all CT entries' certificates, verifies them, and collates their results